What's New in GP Communicator and Mail Gateway?

 - The Swine Flu Extract is now available to practices in Scotland.
 You need to set up a Scheduled Task for the Swine Flu Extract.
 See Setting Up a Scheduled Task for Swine Flu Extract Process for further details.

-- The Bowel Cancer Screening (BCS) programme in England will start delivering electronic results into Vision next summer.
+- The Bowel Cancer Screening (BCS) programme in England starts delivering electronic results into Vision next summer.
 A new implementation on the EDIFACT Laboratory Service Report has been created to send Faecal Occult Blood Test (FOBT) results to GP practices electronically.
 See Bowel Cancer Screening – EDI Setup.

 - In Scotland, the SCI Extract for SCI-DC, PTI and ECS should be checked DAILY from Mail Gateway.
 If Mail Gateway is running on the GPC machine, it is not necessary to keep Mail Manager open for messages to be processed.

 - New QOF Report and Clinical Audit Generation summary views on Mail Gateway.
 See QOF Report and Generation.

 - Schedule button on Mail Gateway for setting days and times of daily generation of QOF audits (or GPC - Tools - Options - Audits & QOF).
 Any newly imported non-QOF audits yet to be run are generated by daily generation.